 Gill Coffin – Vice Chair of Governors

 Former local resident, involved with St. Paul’s Trust since 1979.

 Retired senior local government manager, specialising in communications, equalities, and information management.
 Previous jobs included social work and social policy research.

-Gill is also on the St Paul’s Trust Board of Trustees.
+Gill is also former Chair of the St Paul’s Trust Board of Trustees.

 Ali Beard – Governor

 I am passionate about providing opportunities for children and young people achieving their potential, and I have expressed this throughout my life in my voluntary work as well as in my career in the NHS as a Speech and Language Therapist with children in the community.

 I have been a qualified Speech and Language Therapist for over 20 years and have worked in inner city London and across Birmingham with children and young people of all ages with complex speech, language and communication needs including those related to Autism and mental health difficulties.
 Having worked as part of integrated teams with teachers and senior leaders in a range of educational provisions across specialist and mainstream settings, I have a grounded understanding of teaching and learning.

 As a dynamic and experienced leader in working cross agencies, I am familiar with the challenges in delivering good outcomes in a tight and complex financial and political environment.
 I have a close and in depth knowledge challenges and opportunities within implementing SEN support and am involved in current SEND development workstreams in Birmingham.